Published: 20 December 2016

-Annual Acute Hospital Activity and NHS Beds information in Scotland -
+Acute Hospital Activity and NHS Beds information, Annual release -

-As part of the December 2015 Acute Hospital Care and NHS Beds Information publication, ISD Scotland has released annual statistics year ending March 2015 as well as quarterly activity and beds statistics for quarter ending September 2015.
+As part of the October 2016 Acute Hospital Care and NHS Beds Information publication, ISD Scotland has released quarterly activity and beds statistics for quarter ending June 2016.

 - Trends in outpatient activity